caifti/SOSC-2018/docs/spark_components.md

 ## Cluster schema

 Our cluster will have different components with specific tasks.
 For the basic functionalities we need a master node (machine) that can orchestrate and coordinate our resources.
 Plus, we need some worker nodes (or slaves), that will do the dirty work.
 Finally, we need a load balancer to manage connection from the external world.
+In fact, we will not have access to the whole cluster, but only on few components to control the service and use it.

 Such schema is visible in the following picture: